invictatouch/invictatouch.github.io/content/join/index.md

     - Not ready to commit or can't play every week?
     - Join as a pay-to-play member for just £10 a year
     - Attend whichever sessions are convenient for you for <b>£7 per session</b>

+ - title: Juniors
+   image: junior_membership.jpg
+   bg_colour: info
+   text_colour: light
+   bullets:
+    - Weekly term-time sessions with age-graded coaching by England players
+    - Family fun sessions in the summer
+    - Fully qualified and DBS-checked coaches
+   details: Costs for junior sessions are under review and will be communicated when an updated programme of sessions is announced.
 ---

 Invicta Touch offers a range of different membership options, providing